 Alternative Options:

-If making your own chocolate cups isn't an option or you need something fast, here are some brands we love!
+If making homemade chocolate cups isn't an option or you need something fast, here are some brands we love!

 Chocolate Sunbutter Cups